janto-pee/jijy/README.md

-# Cybership.io Clone 🚀
+# Jijy Ecommerce 🚀

-An end-to-end clone of **[cybership.io](https://cybership.io)** built from scratch.
-This project started as an assignment but turned into a passion project as I became deeply interested in warehouse management systems (WMS).
-The application is designed to optimize inventory management, streamline fulfillment, and scale operations efficiently.
+An online ecommerce software solution that enables businesses to manage their online stores, encompassing shop registration, inventory management, order processing, and customer service.
+The product management allows uers to easily add, manage, and organize products with detailed descriptions, images, and variations.

 ---